chrislabarge/chrislabarge.github.io/_posts/2015-03-17-mother-demo.markdown

 ##Overview

-On December 9th, 1968, Dr. Engelbart presented what is known as "the mother of all demos".
+On December 9th, 1968, Dr. Engelbart presented what is known as "The Mother of All Demos".
 This 10-part video highlight of the computer demonstration is an absolute must see for both developers and users alike.